What is acupuncture?

 Five Element Acupuncture

 Five Element Acupuncture originated in China over 2000 years ago.
-It was brought to Britain by Professor JR Worsley in the 1960s and led to the setting up of the College of Traditional Acupuncture where I studied.
+It was brought to Britain by Professor JR Worsley in the 1960s and led to the setting up of the College of Traditional Acupuncture from where I graduated in 2007.
 The college was originally in Leamington Spa and moved to Hatton, Warwickshire in 2005.

 Five Element Acupuncture is founded on the basis of seeking to treat the whole person as well as their symptoms.
 If the whole person is brought back into balance then they will have the strength to repair the area of their body which is suffering.
 Nature is founded upon five elements: wood, fire, earth, metal and water.
 Each of these elements are matched to different areas of the body and are reflected in our makeup on a body, mind and spirit level.
 By finding out where the weaknesses lie, we can strengthen the person and help them reach their full potential.